prathu10/Real-Time-Patient-Revisit-Analytics/README.md

 The API will be available at http://localhost:5000/

-### 🧪 Power BI Configuration
+### 🧪 Configure Power BI
 - Open PowerBI/real-time-dashboard.pbix

 - Edit the data source to point to your local Flask API (http://localhost:5000/predict)

 - Trigger predictions using sample data and view real-time results

-### 🏆 Achievements
+### 🏆 Highlights
-📌 Published project titled "LiveReadmitML - Real-Time Readmission Prediction with Power BI" as a real-time hospital analytics solution.
+📌 Built as a real-time healthcare analytics solution for hospital readmission prediction.

-📈 Achieved 82% model accuracy after preprocessing, feature engineering, and hyperparameter tuning.
+📈 Achieved 82% prediction accuracy with thorough preprocessing and hyperparameter tuning.

-🌐 Integrated real-time RESTful API with Power BI for predictive healthcare visualization.
+🌐 Fully integrated REST API + Power BI dashboards for interactive healthcare insights.

 ### 👨‍💻 Author
-Rohitkumar Jha
+Prathamesh Sonawane
-M.S. in Computer Science – Cybersecurity | The George Washington University
+M.S. in Computer Science | The University of Utah